Audley End House: Media appearances

 The house and grounds have been used in popular television and radio shows, including Flog It!, Antiques Roadshow and Gardeners' Question Time.

-The exteriors and gardens were also used for the 1964 feature film Woman of Straw starring Gina Lollobrigida, Sean Connery and Ralph Richardson.
+The exteriors and gardens were also used for the 1964 feature film Woman of Straw starring Gina Lollobrigida and Sean Connery.

 During 2017, scenes were filmed at Audley End for Trust produced by Danny Boyle and based on the life of John Paul Getty III.
 On 7 September 2018, scenes were shot for The Crown.
 Previously, interior shots of the Library and Great Hall had been used to portray rooms in Balmoral Castle, Windsor Castle and Eton College.

 Audley End appears in The Victorian Way, a series of videos on English Heritage's YouTube channel.
 The videos, shot at Audley End, feature the character of Mrs Crocombe (based on Avis Crocombe, head cook at the house during the 1880s) demonstrating Victorian cuisine and other aspects of household management in an English country house in the late 19th century.